Paranormal Papers

 Antique Switchboard

-The original switchboard was used for a time, but use was discontinued after it kept receiving calls from the empty basement.
-The basement, incidentally, was where Norman Baker spoke to cancer sufferers and convinced them to hand over huge sums of money for their treatment.
+The original switchboard was used for a time, but its use was discontinued after it kept receiving calls from the empty basement.
+The basement was where Norman Baker spoke to cancer sufferers and convinced them to hand over vast sums of money for their treatment.

 Theodora